Diabetes in Children: Treating Low Blood Sugar

 Low blood sugar means that the level of sugar (glucose) in your child's blood has dropped below what his or her body needs to function normally.
 When your child's blood sugar level drops below 70 milligrams per deciliter (mg/dL), he or she most likely will have symptoms, such as feeling tired, weak, or shaky.
 Very low blood sugar levels (below 20 mg/dL) can develop quickly and are emergency situations that require immediate care.
 You can give your child a glucagon shot to bring his or her blood sugar back up.
 Follow the instructions that come with the glucagon kit.
-Without immediate care, a very low blood sugar level can lead to coma and death.

 What causes low blood sugar?

 Very low blood sugar can develop rapidly (within minutes).
 It can occur if your child: